 This is not to say you should purposely fraud partners, vendors or customers.
 This can also pierce the veil and there are many other examples in which this could happen.

 Bottom line: If you have a business generating any significant income, and serious about growing the business you should incorporate.
 While the initial costs, reoccurring costs and overhead is not minor it will save you many legal hassles in the future, with also tax advantages to boot!

-I asked Investor Junkie to share his thoughts on this subject because he’s an entrepreneur and I’ve seen so many companies get in trouble with using a company's funds for their own personal use.
-There are also many of us online entrepreneurs who might be tempted to use company funds to buy a car they don't need, go on a vacation that’s irrelevant to the business and so forth.
+I've seen so many companies get in trouble with using a company's funds for their own personal use.
+There are also many of us online entrepreneurs who might be tempted to use company funds to buy a car they don't need.
+Or, a business owner might expense an extravagant vacation.
 There's such a gray area and I can see the temptation!